Tohoku Aomori Take the road less traveled to Aomori

 Discover natural landscapes, primeval forests, apples, rice field art, rice and sake, seafood and snow

 How to Get There

 Aomori is accessible via the JR Tohoku Shinkansen from Tokyo, as well as regular JR trains, highway buses, and by car.
-There are three shinkansen stops in the prefecture—Hachinohe, Shichinohe-Towada, and Shin-Aomori.
+There are four shinkansen stops in the prefecture—Hachinohe, Shichinohe-Towada, Shin-Aomori and Okutsugaru-Imabetsu.
 You can also fly to two airports—Misawa and Aomori.

 - Aomori's colorful festivals—Aomori Nebuta, Hirosaki Neputa, and Goshogawara Tachineputa, the Snow Lantern and Cherry Blossom Festival at Hirosaki Castle

-- The magnificent nature of the Shirakami Sanchi and Sanriku Fukko national parks
+- World Heritage Site Shirakami Sanchi and Sanriku Fukko National Park

 - Ancient ruins and great temples, shrines, castles, and Aoni Onsen, a remote hot spring resort with a traditional ryokan lit only by gas lantern